Pickaria/PterodactylPowerAction/README.md

 ## Configuration

+### Pterodactyl Panel

+If you have a Pterodactyl Panel to manage your servers, you can use this method.

-You will need a Pterodactyl instance.
-First, create a client API key which can be found under "Account Settings" then " API Credentials", the URL path should be `/account/api`.
+First, create a client API key which can be found under "Account Settings" then "API Credentials", the URL path should be `/account/api`.

 Configure a waiting server in your `velocity.toml` file, such as: